Login

 Day 6: Sardes, Thyatyra, Philadelphia, Izmir: This morning, we drive to Thyarita , another of the Seven Churches a city guide will take through the city; Lydia of Thyarita, whom Paul met outside the city of Phillipi (Act 16:14), was a seller of purple goods.
 Then, visit to another of the Seven Churches and the most picturesque as we visit Sardes.
 John told the Christians οf Sardis that the letter ίn Revelation was from “the One who holds the seven spirits οf God, the seven stars”.
 He admonished them to “wake υρ and ρυt some strength into what is left”.
 We will see the temple of Artemis with and early Byzantine Church.
 Next, we drive to Philadelphia which was the least distinguished of the cities of the Seven.
 Return to Izmir.
 Dinner and overnight in Izmir.

-Day 7: Smyrna, Ephesus & Kusadasi: Tour Smyrna, another of the Seven Churches, today Izmir the third largest city in Turkey and a long-time center for Jews and Christians.
+Day 7: Smyrna, Ephesus & Kusadasi: Tour Smyrna, another of the Seven Churches, today called Izmir, the third largest city in Turkey and a long-time center for Jews and Christians.
 In Paul’s day, Izmir was known as Smyrna and was another of the Seven Churches (Rev. 2:8-11).
 Here we’ll see Polycarp’s Church and the ancient agora.
 “And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper coasts came to Ephesus; and finding certain disciples..”
 (Act 19:01).
 Our tour takes us to visit Ancient Ephesus, the Greek colony founded by the Athenians.
 Here history truly comes to life; walking towards the ancient harbor down a marble road rutted by the wheels of countless chariots.
 You pass architectural masterpieces like the Magnesian Gate and the Library of Celsus before arriving to the Great Amphitheater where Paul spoke to the Ephesians.
 Dinner and overnight at Kusadasi.

 Day 8: Hierapolis & Laodicea: Our day will begin with Laodicea, another of the Seven Churches that contains many acres of ruins to visit, including a stadium and remnants of a sophisticated water system.
 We stop at Hoirapolis, the city blessed by St Paul’s ministry impact from Ephesus (Acts 19:10) and came under the evangelistic preaching of Ephratas.
 Then continue to Collosae, known from the letters of St. Paul.
 Dinner and overnight in Kusadasi.